splashkit/splashkit.io-starlight/src/content/docs/guides/Sprites/Getting Started With Sprites csharp.md

 spriteWindow = new Window("Learning Sprites!, 800, 800);
 ```

-As above, we create a new `Object` of type `Window` (this is important because Splashkit has
+As above, we create a new `Object` of type `Window` (this is important because SplashKit has
 specific implementation for multi-window and window-specific method handling), and then we assign
 that value with the window title of "Learning Sprites!", and give it x and y size integers, using
 [Open Window](/components/windows/#open-window).